Manatee Synoptic Surveys

 Timing a synoptic survey is not an easy task, given the unpredictable nature of Florida weather and the logistics involved in organizing a survey of this magnitude on short notice.
 Synoptic surveys are scheduled about 5 to 7 days in advance, which gives staff members time to notify the proper authorities such as power plants, the Federal Aviation Administration (FAA), local sheriff and police departments, and airport towers.
 Because the surveys are organized many days in advance, sometimes weather conditions are not perfect on the day of the survey.
 However, with each season, staff members become better at predicting the best time to count manatees, and the higher counts in recent years are, in part, reflective of improved knowledge.

 On Florida's east coast, counts using current synoptic methods are made at sites from Jacksonville to the Florida Keys.
 On the west coast, counts are made at sites from the Wakulla River to the Everglades.
-During the statewide manatee synoptic survey made in February 2015, 20 observers searched for manatees in 21 areas on both coasts.
+During the statewide manatee synoptic survey made in February 2016, 16 observers searched for manatees in 21 areas on both coasts.
 Observers were staff members from state, federal, and county agencies, as well as research laboratories, non-governmental organizations, and universities.
-Fifteen observers in aircraft located and recorded manatee sightings in the state's waters.
+Observers in an aircraft located and recorded manatee sightings in the state's waters.
 Four ground teams counted manatees at power plants and waterways not visible from aircraft.

 Improvements to the Synoptic Survey